 Being one of the top British curriculum schools in Dubai, The International School of Creative Science, Nad Al Sheba, is proud to have an established partnership with the Maharat Learning Center, in Dubai, which has been established to provide children, and young adults with special educational needs, the tools and strategies they require to access and succeed in mainstream education.
 Maharat Learning Center is a smart learning organisation, equipped with the latest, state-of-the-art technology, for learning and teaching.

 BYOD Policy (Bring Your Own Device)

 All students come to school with their own devices.
 The BYOD system in the Primary and Secondary school provides all students with innovative opportunities to research and create.

 Digital Citizenship is a taught skill, covered in our homeroom sessions, ensuring we are developing responsible users, who may use their devices independently, and effectively.

-We believe in the potential for effective use of technology in lessons, to transform teaching and learning, as well as prepare our students to develop their digital literacy.
+At our British curriculum school in Dubai, we believe in the potential for effective use of technology in lessons, to transform teaching and learning, as well as prepare our students to develop their digital literacy.